DanielWillett/unturned-asset-file-vscode/Docs/format/data-refs.md

 ### IsLegacy
 Equal to `true` if the target is in a type such as the `LegacyCompatibleList` and the legacy (v1) format is being used.

-This property can not target cross-referenced properties or `#Self`.
+This property can not target cross-referenced properties or `#This`.

 Example:
 ```properties